OctopusDeploy/blog/blog/2022-q3/octopus-workflow-builder-feedback/index.md

 ## Accessing the source code

-If you're interested in the source code for the [WorkFlow Builder](https://octopusworkflowbuilder.octopus.com/#/), we released it on [GitHub](https://github.com/OctopusSamples/content-team-apps).
+If you're interested in the source code for the [Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/), we released it on [GitHub](https://github.com/OctopusSamples/content-team-apps).

 ## Conclusion